-If you and your grandchild are fascinated by all things under the sea, the Texas State Aquarium offers many ways to get your feet wet with marine biology through touch pools, exclusive animal encounters, behind-the-scenes experiences and more.
+If you and your grandchild are fascinated by all things under the sea, the Texas State Aquarium offers many ways to get your feet wet with marine biology through touch pools, exclusive animal encounters, behind the scenes tours and more.
 Participate in a dolphin training session and feed manta rays, sea turtles and sharks.
 Learn how to care for otters, sloths and birds of prey.
-Diverse exhibits recreate natural marine habitats, from barrier reefs and coastal lagoons to swampy bayous and lowland rain forests.
+Diverse exhibits recreate natural marine habitats, from barrier reefs and coastal lagoons to swampy bayous and lowland rainforests.

 After a full day of diving into the ecosystems of our oceans, rivers and lakes, cool off with a movie inside the aquarium’s 4-D theater or take in the view of Corpus Christi Bay from the dock.

 Road Scholar recommends: Become a Marine Scientist in South Texas With Your Grandchild